sprutton1/assessment-ie3/ASSESSMENT.md

 ### Things missing

+Time constraints lead me towards using the tools I was most familiar with, not necessarily the best tools for the job.
 There is a lot here I would change or improve given more time.
 Highlights include:

 * Switching from Terraform to CDK to better align with the rest of the project.
 I didn't start here as I knew I could get